NewJerseyStyle/Project-PM-Predict/README.md

 ### Add-on
 - Reuse UI from `magi-test.sabie.ai`
 - `Html2Image` render the HTML UI of candidate prediction
-- A bot that runs itself every 20 hours predicts top 5 candidates
+- A bot that keeps itself running and predicts top 5 candidates
 - Post the `Html2Image` rendered image with caption (the top 1 candidate) to twitter

 ## Technology